-It is impossible to describe adequately our school in a brochure and we strongly urge you to take the opportunity to assess us for yourself, to talk to teachers and to bring your child to visit the school.
+It is impossible to describe adequately our school in a brochure and we strongly urge you to take the opportunity to assess us for yourself, to talk to teachers and to visit the school.
 You may be sure that you will receive a warm and friendly welcome.
 Perhaps your child will indeed be wise, happy and belong here.